Aurora (province)

 Before 1979, Aurora was part of the province of Quezon.
-Aurora was, in fact, named after Aurora Aragon, the wife of Pres.
-Manuel L. Quezon, the president of the Philippine Commonwealth, after whom the mother province was named.
+The province was named after Aurora Aragon, the wife of Manuel L. Quezon, the president of the Philippine Commonwealth, after whom the mother province was named.

 History

-Spanish era
+Spanish colonial era

 In 1572, the Spanish explorer Juan de Salcedo became the first European to visit the region that would be known as Aurora while he was exploring the northern coast of Luzon.
 Salcedo reportedly visited the towns of Casiguran, Baler and Infanta.
+Baler & Casiguran were part of La Provincia de La Pampanga, which also included Pampanga, Bulacan, Nueva Ecija, and Tarlac, and in 1591, the towns became part of Kalilayan, which included Nueva Ecija, until Kalilayan changed its name to Tayabas in 1749, taken from the town of the same name.

 In the early days of the Spanish colonial period, Aurora was ecclesiastically linked to Infanta, which today rests further south, in northern Quezon.
 The earliest missionaries in the province were the Franciscans, who had established missions in Baler and Casiguran in 1609.
 Due to lack of available personnel, the region was given to the jurisdiction of the Augustinians and Recollects in 1658, but was returned to the Friars Minor in 1703.
 Other early missions included Dipaculao, established in 1719, and Casiguran, in 1753.

+In 1705, the Military Comandancia of Nueva Ecija was created and was governed by Governor-General Fausto Cruzat y Góngora.
+It included huge swathes of Central Luzon, the Contracosta towns, as well as the Kalilayan area and Polillo Islands, however Nueva Ecija was still part of La Pampanga province at that time.
+Contracosta was the Spanish colonial name for the towns on the east coast and included towns from Mauban, Binangonan de Lampon, to El Principe.
+Since Contracosta & Kalilayan were part of La Laguna province at that time before including them in Nueva Ecija, they became jointly ruled by La Pampanga & La Laguna provinces.
+Contracosta and Tayabas area became jointly ruled by Tayabas and Pampanga when Tayabas became independent from La Laguna in 1754.